 Why It’s a Problem

-UX Design Mistakes such as failing to implement responsive design can lead to broken layouts, unreadable text, and inaccessible buttons when viewed on devices with different screen sizes.
+Common mistakes to avoid in UX design such as failing to implement responsive design can lead to broken layouts, unreadable text, and inaccessible buttons when viewed on devices with different screen sizes.
 The overall experience on such a site or app will be poor, and mobile users will likely abandon it, never to return.
 This is a classic example of Common UX Design Errors that undermine user satisfaction and engagement.

 Solution